Dangerous Chemicals

 DNAPLs are used widely in many industries and are also found in smaller quantities in common household products like adhesives and cleaners.
 Because they are persistent in the environment, DNAPLs pose a threat at greater distances from wells than some other chemical threats.
 DNAPLs are also considered a very high risk based on the likely inability to clean up the water source following a spill or leak, and the time and expense needed to replace a well.

 Common types of DNAPLs include timber treating oils such as creosote, transformer and insulating oils containing polychlorinated biphenyls (PCBs), coal tar, and a variety of chlorinated solvents such as trichloroethene (TCE) and tetrachloroethene (PCE).
 The most common DNAPLs are chlorinated solvents, for example, Trichloroethylene (TCE), which is used to clean metal products, and is also found in paint removers or strippers, spot removers and rug-cleaning fluids.
 Some other common DNAPLs are dry cleaning chemicals, cleaning and degreasing solvents and varnishes.
-The Drinking Water Threats from DNAPLs in the Quinte Region fact sheet contains more information on DNAPL threats.
+The Drinking Water Threats from DNAPLs in the Quinte Area fact sheet contains more information on DNAPL threats.